converyj/fullstack-tutorial/README.md

 ## File structure

 The app is split out into two folders:
-- `start`: Starting point for the tutorial
+- `start`: Starting point for the tutorial (followed along in this folder)
 - `final`: Final version

 From within the `start` and `final` directories, there are two folders (one for `server` and one for `client`).